Exceptional cases: changing orders with immediate effect at a standard review

 OverviewBack to top

-Sometimes, during the course of a standard review of a substantive order new information comes to light that indicates a significant and immediate risk to the public, or a need to act to protect the interests of the nurse or midwife.
+Sometimes, during the course of a standard review of a substantive order new information comes to light that indicates a significant and immediate risk to the public, or a need to act to protect the interests of the nurse, midwife or nursing associate.
 In these circumstances, a panel may consider replacing the existing order with a different one that starts immediately, rather than when the current order expires.
 While this is a course of action that a panel may take, it is only appropriate in exceptional cases.

 This guidance explains when it is appropriate to change an order with immediate effect, and the powers available to a panel in such circumstances.